Florida Bounty Hunter Guide: Requirements and Steps

 For even more bail agents and bondsmen in your area, you can use the Find a Bail Agent tool on the PBUS website.

 The Bureau of Labor Statistics (BLS) does not provide salary or employment numbers for bounty hunters.
-Because the job type and salary for private investigators are similar to that of bail bond agent, we use this data for private investigators as a proxy.
-Florida has the second highest number of jobs for private investigators in the state and the highest number of jobs for non-metropolitan areas.2 In 2014, 2,430 private investigators were employed in Florida and they earned an average annual salary of $43,170.3 The number of private investigators is projected to increase between now and 2022 by 12%, amount to about 90 job openings per year.4
+Because the job type and salary for private investigators are similar to that of bail bond agents, we use data for private investigators as a proxy.
+Florida has the second-highest number of jobs for private investigators by state and the highest number of jobs for this occupation in non-metropolitan areas.2 In 2021, 2,630 private investigators were employed in Florida, and they earned an average annual salary of $59,350.3 Job projections for private investigators are not available for Florida, so we use detectives and criminal investigators as a proxy.
+The number of detectives and criminal investigators in Florida is projected to increase by 4% through 2030, with about 550 job openings per year including replacements.4

-According to the Professional Bail Agents of the United States (PBUS), over 70 bail bond agents work in the state of Florida.
+There are many bond agents working in the state of Florida.
 Below are a few resources to connect with bail bond agents in the state and grow your career.

-- Florida Bail Agents Association – Offers resources, a directory of local bondsmen in different areas of the state, and continuing education opportunities.
+- Florida Bail Agents Association (FLBAA): Offers resources, a directory of local bondsmen in different areas of the state, and continuing education opportunities.